 But wait!
 If you sign up a team of 8 or more, you'll get all this plus:

 - A complementary place at our Culture (taking place the day before Summit), ideal for team leaders.

 - A 2 Hour session with Web Directions founder, John Allsopp, for your whole team (even those not attending Summit!)
 Hear John's thoughts on what's critical to focus on in the world of digital product and service design, development and delivery.
 The session can take place in person, or online.
 John's insights are in demand at conferences like Smashing, Beyond Tellerand, and Fluent as well as by companies around the world.

-All for the price of a classic ticket to the event.
+All for less than the price of a classic ticket to the event.
 Remember just register with the code team.

 Want to discuss more?
 Drop us a line at firstname.lastname@example.org.

 Need to convince the boss?
 Download our Convince the Boss, print it out and slip it under the door of the corner office!

 We strive to make our events as affordable as possible, and so have a limited number of specially priced tickets for Charitable Not For Profits and freelancers.
 If you qualify, use the code nfp or freelance to get a silver ticket for just $799.

 Not sure if you qualify?
 Drop us a line, we try to be as generous as possible.

 At Web Directions we've long had a diversity scholarship program, and with a bigger venue, the opportunity to expand the scholarship means you can directly support the scholarship.
 How?
 By purchasing part or all of a diversity ticket.